KC2016/traffic_indicators_on_i-94/README.md

 ### What was done?

-- Cleaning
-- Removing outliers
+- Analyzing Traffic Volume (day  vs night, businessdays vs weekends, time of the day).
+- Finding the correlation of weather variables with the traffic volume.
-- Fixing data types
+- Making data visualization: scatter, line and bar graphs.
-- Exploring price in function of brands and vehicle types

 ### Credits